muhammad1234-max/AI-THEORY/Assignment1/Question1.md

 - **Post-2000 Developments**: Since 2000, AI has advanced dramatically, particularly with the rise of **machine learning** and **deep learning**.
 In 2014, a chatbot named **Eugene Goostman** reportedly passed the Turing Test by convincing 33% of judges that it was a 13-year-old boy.
 While this result was controversial, it suggests that Turing's prediction was not far off.

-- **Current State**: Today, AI systems like **OpenAI's GPT-4** can engage in highly convincing conversations, but they still struggle with **contextual understanding**, **common sense reasoning**, and **long-term coherence**.
+- **Current State**: Today, AI systems like **OpenAI's GPT-4** can engage in highly convincing conversations as their LLMs are quite devvloped, but they still struggle with **contextual understanding**, **common sense reasoning**, and **long-term coherence**.
 While they can sometimes fool humans in short interactions, they are far from achieving the general intelligence Turing envisioned.

 ---